Mike Callahan

 Lumber prices stabilized at $480/MBF in April 2026 after years of volatility.
 Framing package costs, mill economics, and tariff impact analyzed for builders.

-ResidentialMortgage Rates Drop to 6.4% — What It Means for New Home Construction
+ResidentialMortgage Rates Hit 6.4% in 2026: What It Means for Builders

 Mortgage rates fell to 6.4% in April 2026 from 7.2% a year ago.
-Here is what falling rates mean for builder starts, spec home strategy, and buyer demand.
+What the 80-bp drop means for builder starts, spec home strategy, and buyer demand.

 Multifamily building permits dropped 18% YoY in Q1 2026 as vacancy rates hit 6.8% nationally.
 Sun Belt markets lead the pullback with Austin at 10.2% vacancy.

 The top 10 states for residential construction in 2026 ranked by building permits.
-Texas leads at 248K permits, followed by Florida, North Carolina, California, and Arizona.
+Texas leads at 248K permits, followed by Florida, North Carolina.